JavaScript Switch Case

 Example with default:

 In JavaScript, a switch statement is used to perform different actions based on different conditions.
-The default case in a switch statement is executed if none of the specified case values match the provided expression.
+The default case runs when no matching case value is found in the switch statement.
 It acts as a fallback option.

 Key Points: